hugapi/hug/ARCHITECTURE.md

 ===================
 I tried my best to highlight where important functionality in the hug project lives via this Architecture document, as well as explain the reasoning behind it.
 However, this document is certainly not complete!
-If you encounter anything you would like to be expanded upon or explained in detail here, please either let me know or modify the document so everyone can get a good walk through of hugs architecture.
+If you encounter anything you would like to be expanded upon or explained in detail here, please either let me know or modify the document so everyone can get a good walkthrough of hug's architecture.

 Thanks!